 compute function and get rid of the

 process.
-But what about my great plan about
+But what about the great plan about

 Algorithm class having multiple alternative methods for accessing the result in the format required by the user?
 Surely that would be useful!

 Maybe it could, but it's not the algorithm's job to do formatting.
-If we need pretty-printing, it would be another class's or function's responsibility.
+If we need pretty-printing, it would be another class' or function's responsibility.

 Can we trim the class even more?
-Well, some people say that classes with one method should not be classes.
+Some say that classes with one (public) method should not be classes.
 Let's get rid of the class as well:

 from functools import partial def algorithm(data, input): ... return output output = algorithm(data, input) # Or if you need the algorithm elsewhere algo = partial(algorithm, data) output = algo(data)

 And there you have it, we've replaced the whole class with a pure function with no side-effects.
-I'd dare to say we ended up doing some functional programming by replacing the class with internal state with a pure function.
+We ended up doing some functional programming by replacing the class with internal state with a pure function.
 The key point in all of the above is not, however, that we replaced the class with a function.
 The key point is that we trimmed our algorithm to a single responsibility.

 My learning from the above is that there's a danger lurking in object-oriented designs: It's easy to end up with massive classes having too many responsibilities.
 Functional programming tends to, in my opinion, lead to more decoupled designs.
 This doesn't mean that one paradigm is better than the other.
-All I'm saying is: Be careful out there when writing classes.
+But be careful with classes.